-A non-profit such as FEA would welcome any other type of assets.
+A non-profit such as FEA welcomes donations of any type, such as money, any vehicle, plane, boat, real estate, privately-owned asset, and any other type of assets.
 We will be happy to discuss with you some strategies based on your current situation, and how a donation from you could best benefit you and our cause, or any other cause you would like to support.
+More info

 • Donor-Advised Fund and Fractional Donation